Best bird table to encourage wildlife to flock to your garden

 Make bird food available all year round.
 Have several feeding stations and reposition them throughout the year to prevent bacteria from building up.
 Additionally, remove old or wet food to prevent mould and bacterial build-up.
 Regularly clean your bird table and/or feeding station with disinfectant and warm water.
 Always wear protective gloves and wash your hands thoroughly after handling wild bird food products.

 Some birds prefer to hang from bird feeders and some prefer ground or table feeding.
 It's a good idea to only put out enough food for a day or two to prevent pests.
-Plus, it's essential to provide fresh drinking water - this could be as simple as a shallow plastic container.
+Plus, it's essential to provide fresh drinking water.
+You can go all-out with a standalone bird bath, or something as simple as a shallow plastic container.

 What not to feed wild garden birds

-There are six common bird foods which could be deliciously tempting to our feathered friends, but also devastating - so are you feeding your birds the right stuff?
+There are common foods which could be deliciously tempting to our feathered friends, but also devastating - so are you feeding your birds the right stuff?

 Chips/crisps